-Please complete and return to

-can be made. penierus to constaer gour companio

 Your name:

 Pupil's name (if applicable):

 Your relationship to the pupil (if applicable):

 Address:

-Postcode:

-Day time telephone number:
+Postcode: Day time telephone number:

 Evening telephone number:

+E mail:

-E mail: Please give details of your complaint.
+Please give details of your complaint.

-What action, if any, have you already taken to try and resolve (Who did you speak to and what was the response)? your complaint.
+What action, if any, have you already taken to try and resolve your complaint.

-(
+(Who did you speak to and what was the response)?

-What actions do you feel might resolve the problem at this stage?
+What actions do you feel mig ght resolve the problem at this stage?

-Are you attaching any paperwork?
+Are you attaching any paper work?
 If so, please give details

-Are you accounty any puperwork: If so, preuse give accounts

 Signature:

 Date:

 Official Use Only

-Date acknowledgement sent:
+Official Use Only Date acknowledgement sent:

+Bu urb one .

 By whom:

 Complaint referred to:

 Date: